bwhmather/bedit/docs/roadmap.md

 See the [NEWS file](../NEWS) for a detailed history.

-If you often contribute to gedit, feel free to add your plans here, and add your name to the tasks that you are interested to solve.
+If you often contribute to bedit, feel free to add your plans here, and add your name to the tasks that you are interested to solve.

 Task structure